Coaches

 Certification levels

-Coaches in the competition stream usually have previous coaching experience or are former athletes in triathlon.
-They tend to work with athletes over the long term to improve performance, often in preparation for provincial, national, and international competitions.
+Coaches in the competition stream usually have prior coaching experience, are private coaches, or former athletes.
+Competition Coaches tend to work with athletes over the long term to improve performance, often in preparation for provincial, national, and international competitions.
 There are three education streams for competition coaches: introduction, development and high-performance.

 Officiating

-If you are knowledgeable about the sport and competition rules of triathlon and you have strong communications and observational skills, consider becoming a technical official.
-Technical officials ensure that an event is safe and fair for all competitors.
-They have a range of roles and responsibilities based on their level of certification.
+If you are knowledgeable about the sport and competition rules of World Triathlon and you have strong communications and observational skills, consider becoming a trained Provincial Technical Official (PTO).
+PTOs ensure that a sanctioned event is safe, meets standards set by World Triathlon, and fair for participants, especially those that are part of a competitive series or qualifiers for national and world championships.

-Technical officials are in charge of the conduct of competitions at local, provincial, national, and international events, depending on their level of certification and experience.
-TriSask is currently trying to develop officials for local triathlon competitions and hosting national competitions such as the Canada Summer Games.
+PTOs are in charge of the conduct of competitions at local, provincial, national, and international events, depending on their level of certification and experience.
+TriSask develops Provincial Technical Officials at the Level I for local triathlon competitions and Level II and above for inter-provincial and national development, and World qualifiers.

-All coaches are required to complete the Level 1 Official Course.
-Level 1 is also recommended for anyone planning to serve as a race director for an event.
+All coaches are required to complete the PTO Level 1 Official Course, which can be completed online through the annual member portal.
+Level 1 is also required for anyone planning to serve as an event race director.

-To become a technical official please contact us directly.
+To become a Provincial Technical Official please contact us directly.

 How to become a Technical Official